Clarity Insolvency

 Will I lose my home?

 It depends on your circumstances.
-If your home has equity, it may need to be sold, although a partner or relative may be able to buy out your share.
+If your home has equity, it may need to be sold.
 An advisor will explain what applies to you before you decide anything.

 Will my pension be affected?